Videogallery - Exoskeletons and Assistive Robots

 Calanca, E. Dimo, R. Vicario, P. Fiorini, M. Serpelloni, and G. Legnani “Introducing Series Elastic Links for Affordable Torque-Controlled Robots” Robotics and Automation Letters, vol. 4, no. 1, pp. 137–144, 2019.

 This video presents examples of impedance control on a Series Elastic Actuator (SEA).
-In simple terms, these algorithms allow us to virtually modify the system’s stiffness.
-In practice, although the physical system has an elastic constant K1, it behaves as if it had a different stiffness K2.
-The ability to impose an arbitrary elastic constant K2 while maintaining system stability and high accuracy enables us to virtualize the “softness” of a robotic system.
-This technology, often considered speculative, is actually the foundation of nearly all the videos on this page.
-One of the many related publications is:
+In simple terms, these algorithms allow to virtually modify the system’s stiffness.
+Although the physical system has an elastic constant K1, it behaves as if it had a different stiffness K2.
+The ability to impose an arbitrary elastic constant K2 while maintaining system stability enables to virtualize the “softness” of a robotic system.
+This technology may be considered speculative, but is actually the foundation of nearly all the videos on this page.
+One of our related publications is:

 This video presents an extremely simple control algorithm capable of initiating the gait of a simplified biped model.
 The most interesting aspect of this work is that the algorithm enables the emergence of a locomotor pattern from the passive dynamics of the system.
 This work is related to the development of lower-limb exoskeletons.